Miners help push Britain's FTSE towards record highs

 The mining index is up just 3.5 percent this year, against an 8 percent rise for the benchmark FTSE 100 index.

-On the macroeconomic front, the Bank of England announces its first monetary policy decision under the new Conservative government on Monday.
+The Bank of England announces its first monetary policy decision under the new Conservative government on Monday.
 It is unlikely to throw in any surprises and is widely expected to keep interest rates unchanged at record lows.
-(Reporting by Atul Prakash; Editing by Andrew Heavens)
+(Reporting by Atul Prakash; editing by John Stonestreet)